indijanc/queryApp/README.md

 Or run the app using the pre-built and packaged JAR file available under Releases.

-After initialization, the application will start listening on port 8080, accessible over HTTP.
+After initialization, the application will start listening on localhost on port 8080, accessible over HTTP.
 Use the following steps to test it's features:
 1. Upload data files.
 The files must be in CSV format with correct structure.
 Currenty supports combine and tractor telemetry data format.
 The upload endpoint is available at `/telemetry/upload` - the data files can be easily uploaded with the curl command `curl -F file=@<path to CSV file> http://localhost:8080/telemetry/upload`
 2. Check the data.
 You can use the credentials in [application.yaml](/src/main/resources/application.yaml) to access the [DB console](http://localhost:8080/h2-console) and check the stored telemetry data.
 3. Run some queries.
 A good way to run queries against the provided endpoint `/graphql` is to use the Browser based [GraphiQL UI](http://localhost:8080/graphiql)